A Quick Look at 11 Popular Christmas Sweets

 A traditional German Christmas cake, stollen is a sweet bread filled with fruits, nuts and spices.
 Its history goes back to the 14th century, when it first appeared in the German city of Dresden.
 It is often baked several weeks before Christmas, allowing the flavors to mix and become stronger over time.

-Some believe that stollen's unique shape symbolizes the baby Jesus, while the white powder it is covered in represents his diaper.
-However, this will not be the only food in this article with an important shape.
+Some believe that stollen's unique shape represents the baby Jesus, while the white powder that covers it represents his diaper.
+This will not be the only food on this list with an important shape.

 These are sweet and spicy cookies made with gingerbread dough.
-They are cut into the shape of men or are sometimes used to "build" houses that are decorated with icing or candy.
+They are cut into the shape of men and are sometimes used to make "gingerbread houses" that are decorated with icing or candy.

-If you have seen the Shrek films, you may remember the character Gingerbread Man, who was one of the most popular members of the cast.
+If you have seen the Shrek films, you may remember the Gingerbread Man, who was one of the most popular characters.

-Peppermint bark is made by layering white chocolate and dark chocolate and sprinkling crushed peppermint candies on top.
+Peppermint bark is made of layers of white and dark chocolate that are sprinkled with crushed peppermint candies.
 It is then broken into pieces and eaten as bite-sized treats.

-Along with trees and wreaths, candy canes are a popular symbol of the holiday season — perhaps because their white and red stripes are the same as the colors worn by Santa Claus!
+Along with trees and lights, candy canes are a popular symbol of the holiday season — perhaps because their white and red stripes are the same as the colors worn by Santa Claus.

 Fruitcake

-Fruitcakes are traditionally made with lots of candied and dried fruits, nuts and spices.
+Fruitcakes are traditionally made with lots of dried fruits, nuts and spices.
 They are often soaked in alcohol and allowed to age for weeks, months or sometimes much longer.

-Fruitcakes are often joked about for being poor Christmas gifts.
-Additionally, people who act strangely can even be called "fruitcakes."
-However, despite this negative reputation, they can still be delicious snacks during the holiday season.
+Fruitcakes are often joked about for being bad Christmas gifts.
+Also, people who act strangely can even be called "fruitcakes."
+Despite this negative reputation, however, they can still be delicious snacks during the holiday season.

 "Yule" is the name of an historical winter festival that became mixed with modern Christmas celebrations over time.
 Yule logs are sponge cakes that have been decorated with chocolate or buttercream to look like a log covered with snow.